 Cory serves as the Vice President of Policy for the Institute for Energy Innovation and Michigan EIBC.
+He is also the creator and Director of the Michigan Clean Energy Leaders Project and was a 1 Hotels Fellow through Environmental Entrepreneurs and the Natural Resources Defense Council.
 Previously, Cory was Chief Operating Officer at Levin Energy Partners where he helped develop and deploy the company’s Property Assessed Clean Energy (PACE) finance marketplace, called Lean & Green Michigan.
-He is also the creator and Director of the Michigan Clean Energy Leaders Project and is a 1 Hotels Fellow through Environmental Entrepreneurs and the Natural Resources Defense Council.
 Before joining Levin Energy Partners, Cory was a Senior Research Associate at the Environmental Law Institute in Washington, DC, working on clean energy policy in the US and abroad.
 He has also held positions with 5 Lakes Energy, the Green Economy Leadership Training (GELT) program in Detroit, the U.S. Department of State, and Fundacion Biosfera (Argentina).

 Cory has been a fellow with the Roosevelt Institute, Automation Alley, & New Leaders Council.
-In 2012, Cory was named one of Forbes 30 Under 30 for Law and Policy and in 2016 he was named a Clean Power Player by Environmental Entrepreneurs.
+In 2012 Cory was named one of Forbes 30 Under 30 for Law and Policy, in 2016 he was named a Clean Power Player by Environmental Entrepreneurs, and in 2018 he was named one of 40 Under 40 by Midwest Energy News.
 His writing has been featured by the Environmental Law Forum, the Japanese International Cooperation Agency (JICA), and the Roosevelt Institute.
 He is a graduate of James Madison College at Michigan State University where he majored in International Relations and specialized in Environmental Economics & Policy.